Susseratal/database/README.md

         - [x] Added rider weight and rider age inputs

+        - [x] Add horse weight and age inputs

+        - [x] Add hours worked so that horses can't be overworked

 To Do:

+        - [ ] Email failed now?

         - [ ] Add ability to edit and delete rows of data

+        - [ ] Generate horses table

+        - [ ] generate "Horses" table with primary key, foreign key and auto increment

         - [ ] Work out how I'm going to do the front end

-        - [ ] Add horse weight and age inputs

         - [ ] Calculate if a rider and horse are compatable (possibly a front end feature)

-        - [ ] Add hours worked so that horses can't be overworked